relativitydev/relativity-trace-documentation/docs/Trace Shipper Service.md

 9. Finally, once everything is running well, use Windows permissions to secure the `Trace Shipper Service` folder and the configured logs folder to only users that should be able to access the sensitive information contained within (Relativity credentials, file paths, etc.).

 ### Starting/Stopping Service
-The service can be managed directly from Services window (you can quickly navigate to the window by executing `services.msc` in the Windows task bar)
+The service can be managed directly from the Services application in Windows (you can quickly navigate to the window by executing `services.msc` in the Windows task bar)

 ### Uninstall Steps